The evolutionary advantage of guilt: co-evolution of social and non-social guilt in structured populations: Introduction

-When norms are well-established, societal members accept them as mandatory, internalise and comply with them, and experience guilt or shame when they violate them.
+When norms are well-established, societal members accept them as mandatory, internalise and comply with them, and experience guilt or shame when violating them.
 When internal sanctions do not support compliance over extended periods of time, external sanctions may be necessary \citep{Billingham2020}.

-\cite{tomasello2016} emphasises that prior joint objective commitment, or a subjective commitment, makes guilt feel deserved.
+\cite{tomasello2016} emphasised that prior joint objective commitment, or even a subjective commitment, makes guilt feel deserved.
 Guilt is a process of socially normative self-regulation.
-Besides self-punishing there is a "I ought not to have done that" implied in feeling guilty, because of commitment.
-There is a normative not just strategic force in guilt, conducive to repair damage, with a concern to maintain one's cooperative identity.
-The sense that one ought to do the right thing can potentially override selfish motivations, even beyond strategic reputation management.
-Guilt is not a reaction to a violation of any and all conventions; it is not a feeling bad about nonconformity per se.
-Rather, guilt is selectively aimed at my previous judgment of moral rightness: "I thought at the time it was the right thing to do but I no longer do."
-The overt response to guilt is thus to make reparations for the harm done.
+Besides self-punishment, there is a sense of "I ought not to have done that" implied in feeling guilty, be it even because of prior commitment.
+There is a normative, not just a strategic force in guilt, conducive to repair damage, with a concern to maintain one's cooperative identity.
+The conviction that one should prioritize doing the right thing has the potential to supersede self-centred motivations, extending beyond mere strategic reputation management.
+Guilt doesn't necessarily stem from a breach of any conventions; it isn't about feeling remorse solely for nonconformity itself.
+Rather, guilt is selectively aimed at one's previous judgment of moral rightness: "I thought at the time it was the right thing to do but, now aware of the consequences, I no longer do so."
+The overt response to guilt is thus to make reparations for harm done.
 The fact that guilt is a judgment about one's previous judgment comes out clearly in the fact that humans quite often feel the need to display their guilt overtly, in everything from body postures to verbal apologies.
-This display may preempt punishment from others, and this may be seen as strategic because I thus show solidarity with those who judge me harshly, and indeed, I agree that this negative judgment is deserved and legitimate.
+This display may pre-empt punishment from others, and may additionally be seen as strategic because it shows solidarity with those who can judge them harshly, and indeed, that it is accepted the negative judgment is deserved and legitimate.
 Reflective endorsement and guilt, therefore, represent a new kind of social self-regulation, an internalised and reflective self-regulation comprising multiple levels of moral judgement.
 Violators of moral norms punish themselves through feelings of guilt.
-They take on the perspective and attitude of the group towards the judgment that they themselves have just made.
+They take on the perspective and attitude of the group when judging what they themselves have done.